epfl-si/people2/README.md

   - a directory where epfl elements will (or is already) cloned (`ELE_SRCDIR`);
   - [NVM](https://github.com/nvm-sh/nvm) and node version 18.x.x (`nvm install 18`)
     and `yarn` needed for building EPFL elements.
+- mariadb dev libraries to compile the mariadb gem

 ## Configuration and Secrets